 The mid-term and final exam will each be a multiple choice exam.
-In addition, both exams will have two essay or "long answer" questions.
 The content of the final exam will not be cumulative from the beginning of the course.
 In other words, for the final exam students only need to study materials learned from the point in time after the mid-term exam.
 Exams will consider materials presented in the text and materials presented in class.